cbedio/OpenScout/Software/simulation/openscout_ws/readme.md

 [Gazebo Harmonic](https://gazebosim.org/docs/harmonic/ros_installation/)

 ### Further info
 During the time of writing (2025), Gazebo Harmonic does not tolerate running in a virtual machine very well.
-It is recommened to run it on a computer with Ubuntu Noble installed natively.
+It is recommended to run it on a computer with Ubuntu Noble installed natively.

 Additionally, when installing Gazebo Harmonic ensure that you do not install the standalone version.
 Instead first install ROS2 Jazzy, and then opt for [the version of Gazebo integrated into ROS2 Jazzy.](https://docs.ros.org/en/jazzy/Installation.html)